United States Army

 Main Battle Tank (MBT)

 M1: The extremely successful M1 Abrams MBT began production in 1979 and continued through 1985 when the last of 3,273 were produced for the US Army.
-This is a 61 ton tanks with a 105mm rifled gun, it can travel at 45 MPH (72 KPH) and has a range of 310 miles (500 Km).
-This is an excellent, reliable, well proven tank, it has the same gun as the Leopard 1, but is 50% heavier and has a shorter range.
+A 61 ton reliable, well proven tank with a 105mm rifled gun, it can travel at 45 MPH (72 KPH) and has a range of 310 miles (500 Km).
+In comparison to others this is an excellent, tank, it has the same gun as the Leopard 1, but is 50% heavier and also has a shorter operational range.
 The main concern with this MBT is high fuel usage requiring additional logistic support.
 After sales to Kuwait and Saudi Arabia, upgrades to later variants and general attrition are factored in; there are 1630 basic M1s available to the US Army in 1994.

 M1IP: This version has improved engine performance, efficiency, and better turret armor but in most other ways is the same as the M1.
-There were 894 produced in 1984.
+There were 894 produced.

-M1A2: Although 190 were produced by 1994, there were about 1000 M1s upgraded to a similar configuration as the M1A1 in particular upgrading the gun.
-They also had a second thermal site for the commander allowing rapid engagement subsequent targets at night or in obscured conditions.
-Total available in early 1994 is 1,190.
+M1A2: Upgraded M1s to a similar configuration as the M1A1 in particular upgrading the gun, these also had a second thermal site for the commander allowing rapid engagement subsequent targets at night or in obscured conditions.
+Total available in early 1994 is 1,190 including 190 new production and about 1000 upgraded versions.

 Disposition of MBTs

-As the M1A2 Abrams continues to be produced, an ongoing program is cascading newer MBTs across the entire army.
+As the M1A2 Abrams continues production, an ongoing program is cascading newer MBTs across the entire army.
 Formations assigned to REFORGER have a higher requirement as they need to provide a fill set of equipment to the POMCUS site, while maintaining a partial set for training in CONUS.
-Formation assigned to 7th Army Europe, both permanently stationed and REFORGER units require approximately 5,300 MBTs, 1,800 of which will cascade to NG units upon mobilization.
+Formation assigned to 7th Army Europe, both permanently stationed and REFORGER units require approximately 5,300 MBTs, including 1,800 tanks based in CONUS for training will cascade to NG units upon mobilization.
 Other active army users such as I Corps, 24th ID and PACOM require another 500 MBTs.
 All of these units are also equipped with the M1A1 or M1A2 Abrams MBTs.
 Army Reserve elements, NG independent armored battalions and brigades as well as the armored battalions in independent infantry brigades and armored cavalry regiments are equipped with the M1IP.
 The remaining formations are a mix of basic M1 MBTs and M60A3s.

 Armored support vehicles